mind-inria/hidimstat/docs/src/model_agnostic_methods/conditional_feature_importance.rst

 distribution, :math:`X_j^p \sim P(X_j | X_{-j})`.
 This can be achieved using the
 conditional permutation approach (:footcite:t:`Chamma_NeurIPS2023`).
-The procedure relies on the decomposition of the :math:`j^{th}` feature into a part that is predictable from the other features, and an "additive innovation" or residual information that is independent of the other features:
+The procedure relies on the decomposition of the :math:`j^{th}` feature into a part that is predictable from the other features, and a residual information term that is independent of the other features:

 .. math::
     X_j = \nu_j(X_{-j}) + \epsilon_j, \quad \text{with} \quad \epsilon_j \perp\!\!\!\perp X_{-j} \text{ and } \mathbb{E}[\epsilon_j] = 0.